smart-data-lake/smart-data-lake/blog/2022-05-11-SDL-historization/2022-05-11-historization.md

 ### DataObjects

-In a first place, two dataObjects are defined.
+In a first place, two DataObjects are defined.
 The `ext-chess` defining the external source (the table on the MS SQL server), using JDBC connection.
 The `int-chess` defines a delta lake table object as integration layer as targets for our ingestion/historization action.

 ```hocon
 dataObjects {